nus-cs2103/website-base/admin/project-deliverables.md

   * PE Dry Run (at **v1.3**): You can also post suggestions on how to improve the product. :bulb: Be diplomatic when reporting bugs or suggesting improvements.
 For example, instead of criticising the current behavior, simply suggest alternatives to consider.
   * PE (at **v1.4**): Do not post suggestions.

+* **If the product doesn't work at all:** If the product fails catastrophically %%e.g., cannot even launch%%, you can test the _fallback_ team allocated to you.
+But in this case ==you must inform us immediately after the session== so that we can send your bug reports to the correct team.

 </box>
 </div>